mtrybulec/interviewer/doc/QUICK-START.md

 `useInterviewer` must be called at least once to set up `interviewer`-specific CSS and JavaScript.
 And since `interviewer` uses the `shinyjs` package, it calls its `useShinyjs` method as well.

-The second instructions defines the output field where all generated questionnaire output will be displayed.
+The second instruction defines the output field where all generated questionnaire output will be displayed.
 Since it's just one output field, you can add any other valid Shiny output before or after `interviewer` code.